CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 - New transport methods can begin in the language and scientific ecosystem already used to construct MC/DC models.
-- The Python backend provides ordinary Python tracebacks while exercising the same MC/DC model lifecycle used by acceleration.
+- The Python backend supports unrestricted methods development and ordinary Python debugging within MC/DC's normal model lifecycle.
 - Numba-CPU accelerates those functions without requiring a separate implementation in C, C++, or Fortran.
-- The typed transport interfaces provide a common foundation for CPU and GPU execution, with backend-specific adaptation where the hardware requires it.
+- Common transport interfaces provide a shared foundation for CPU and GPU execution, with backend-specific adaptation where the hardware requires it.

 The choice therefore preserves an expressive starting point while providing a